MrEttore/Itinera/README.md

 - Practice clean component architecture, Context + Reducer state management, and custom hooks.
 - Work with a map SDK (Leaflet via React‑Leaflet) and real‑world concerns like geolocation, reverse geocoding, and markers.
 - Simulate a client–server app with a JSON API, async loading, and error/empty states.

-> Perfect for recruiters: this project shows hands‑on experience with React 18, data fetching, route protection, code‑splitting, and product thinking around a “travel log” use case.

 ## Features